 Compare with the map below which shows more or less the same site.
 Notice the subway that was once part of Fleet Lane.
 This ran more or less across the bottom of the above picture.
 Some may notice the Holborn Viaduct station buildings are on the right as shown on the map, not on the main road itself as it usually was.
 This was the situation for some years when the original buildings were bombed.
 The later South Eastern and Chatham railway’s goods depot next door was taken over for several decades and was finally relinquished when the new Holborn Viaduct station was opened in the sixties.

 The Snow Hill tunnels ran straight beneath the main area of the station before curving slightly to the left to pass under Holborn Viaduct itself.
-The current Thameslink alignment is slightly different, being more towards the centre of the map – the present lines having a somewhat more pronounced curve towards Holborn Viaduct and Snow Hill.
+The current Thameslink alignment is slightly different, being a bit more towards the west – the current lines having a somewhat pronounced curve from the north end of City Thameslink towards Holborn Viaduct/Snow Hill.

 At the west side of Fleet Place this spot marks the southern portal of the Snow Hill tunnels